Skip to content

 Privacy & Security

 Processing runs in your browser.
 CrateX.app does not upload the PDF or extracted text.
-The source PDF and generated text stay in page memory and are not synced by default.
+When OCR is enabled, language resources are downloaded for local recognition; the PDF and results remain in page memory and are not synced by default.

 FAQ